Dekirai/MultiPresence/README.md

 ## About MultiPresence
 MultiPresence was made for games that aren't officially supported by Discord's "Rich Presence" feature.
 It can be expanded to tons of games that allows me to easily read the process' memory.
+This means online games, especially with an anti-cheat, will most likely not be added here.

 ## Requirements
 - [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)